OMS-NetZero/FAIR/docs/intro.rst

   :alt: Timebounds and timepoints in FaIR

   Timebounds (red) and timepoints (blue) in FaIR, showing associated state variables defined on each time variable.
+FaIR can be run with prescibed emissions (blue arrows) and/or with prescribed concentrations for greenhouse gases (green arrows).

 Time is specified in years, but you are not forced to use integer years.
 This can be useful for coupling directly with integrated assessment model derived emissions (often